 There are many more questions you could ask, but this should give you a general idea of the kinds of questions you should be asking yourself and your potential designer or agency.

-To give you some perspective from an agency point of view… I am afraid to take on a project on a flat rate without knowing the goals, objectives, and needs upfront.
-Of course, I can give a rough estimate in a proposal for cost, time, and deliverables, but unless I do a detailed analysis of the needs, goals, objectives, and more to put together a detailed scope of work, complete with all the tasks, features, time and materials, pages, content and more, I cannot give an exact number of hours and cost, because it could easily turn into a suicide mission.
+To give you some perspective from an agency point of view… We´re afraid to take on a project on a flat rate without knowing the goals, objectives, and needs upfront.
+Of course, we can give a rough estimate in a proposal for cost, time, and deliverables, but unless we do a detailed analysis to put together a detailed scope of work, complete with all the tasks, features, time and materials, pages, content and more, we cannot give an exact number of hours and cost, because it could easily turn into a suicide mission.

 The last thing you want is for your designer or agency to burn through your entire budget 25% of the way through your project.
 You want someone that will take the time to accurately forecast hours and cost so you have a fairly good idea upfront what it’s going to cost and when it is expected to be completed.
 Of course it will never be 100% accurate due to many variables, and the client almost always changes something, or multiple things after the contract has already been negotiated, but a great web designer or digital agency will take the time to do a detailed scope of work to forecast time and cost.

-These are just a few basic questions a good web designer or digital agency will ask before just blurting out that they will take your project and slap a price on it.
+These are just a few basic questions they'll ask before just blurting out that they will take your project and slap a price on it.

 Web designers and digital agencies are not mind readers.
 We are pretty skilled at digging around and bringing your goals and objectives to the surface through research and needs discovery sessions, but it definitely helps you and the creative professional save time and money if you already know what you want.